Previous Page Index

 or picture (wallpaper), and contains ICONS which open programs, files and

-directories of files.
-The icons which are visible depend upon choices
+files.
+The icons which are visible depend upon choices you made

 at installation, but will always include MY COMPUTER (gateway to your